 Instructions

-- Marinate the chicken.
-Add the 2 tablespoon of lemon juice, 2 tablespoon of olive oil, 1 teaspoon of salt and the chopped rosemary to a bowl.
+1. Marinate the chicken.
+Add the 2 tablespoons of lemon juice, 2 tablespoons of olive oil, 1 teaspoon of salt and the chopped rosemary to a bowl.
 Mix to combine, then add the chicken thighs.
 Turn the chicken to coat it well in the marinade, then cover and pop into the fridge for at least 30 minutes.

-- Make the crispy prosciutto and parmesan crisps.
-Heat your oven to 180C fan (350F).
-Line a large oven tray with baking paper, then lay out the prosciutto pieces on the tray.
-Pile the grated parmesan into a couple of little piles, then press down to flatten them.
-You should be able to do this on one tray.
+2. Make the crispy prosciutto and parmesan crisps.
+Heat your oven to 350F/180C fan.
+Line a large oven tray with baking paper, then lay out the prosciutto pieces on one side of the tray.
+Pile the grated parmesan into a couple of little piles on the other side, then press down to flatten them.
 Pop into the oven for 8 minutes, or until the prosciutto is looking crispy (and smelling delicious) and the parmesan is deeply golden.
 Remove the tray from the oven and leave to cool and crisp up further.

 Notes

-You can use chicken breast if you prefer – I like to flatten it with a rolling pin so that it cooks quicker and reduces the chance of it drying out.
+INGREDIENT NOTES: You can use chicken breast if you prefer – I like to flatten it with a rolling pin so that it cooks quicker and reduces the chance of it drying out.
 You can also make the salad without the chicken.
+Swap prosciutto for bacon.

 Nutrition